RichardLitt/birdinginvermont.com/public/subspecies/pigr.md

 _eschatosus_, the Newfoundland Pine Grosbeak, and _alascensis_ were later merged under _leucura_.

-In general, it's difficult to say what this means for birds in Vermont.
-I couldn't find information on where exactly our winter birds are coming from; are they Newfoundland birds, and so smaller?
+The descriptions above do not make it clear what subspecies are commonly extant in Vermont.
+I couldn't find information on where exactly our winter birds are coming from; are they Newfoundland birds?
 Or would they come from southern or northern Quebec, or perhaps even from west of the Hudson Bay (where, after all, our Type 10 Red Crossbills come from).
 Without evidence, it's hard to rule out any locale - and, without birds side-by-side, matching any individual to a type specimen is functionally impossible in the field.
+For instance, saying that a Pine Grosbeak was “small” is impossible, due to individual variation and lack of easy comparison.

-However, all of these locations would match the home ranges of the _leucura_ subspecies.
+However, the breeding range of the _leucura_ subspecies stretches from Newfoundland past Ontario, meaning that birds which are in Vermont in the winter almost certainly could be identified as _leucura_.
 There are four other subspecies in Eurasia, one in California, one in Colorado, one in Haida Gwaii, and one elsewhere in the Pacific Northwest.
 None of these have known overlapping ranges in the Northeast.
 But as range alone should not rule out other subspecies (according to some rubrics), being able to identify this bird based on general morphology again may be difficult.
 Males which have dusky centers to their back feathers and with limited grayish mottling could be possibly labelled _leucura_, but justifying this would be shaky at best.

-However, an arguably safe identification would be possible by looking at the location, contact or flight calls (depending on who is naming the function of the call, as experts disagree).
+However, a positive identification would be possible by looking at the location, contact or flight calls (depending on who is naming the function of the call, as experts disagree).
 Adkisson (1981) identified that the eastern birds have distinct whistled calls, which most identify as sounding something like a Greater Yellowlegs (Pieplow (2017) says Lesser Yellowlegs).

 Sibley's _Sibley Birds West_ (2016) (although not _Sibley Birds East_) notes: